 Photo: Dr. Axe

-This concoction is completely dairy-free but so rich, you would never had guessed it.
-For a sweetener, I recommend choosing maple syrup, honey or stevia!
+This concoction is completely dairy-free but so rich you would never have guessed it.
+For a sweetener, I recommend choosing maple syrup or stevia.

 Oatmeal makes a great gut-friendly breakfast, but day after day, a generic oatmeal recipe can become quite bland.
 Spice up your morning routine with this pumpkin pie oatmeal recipe that incorporates pumpkin puree, ginger, cinnamon and nutmeg for a big burst of flavor.